Resource Management Overview

 Resource Management helps you get the right equipment and people to the right place at the right time.
 Instead of coordinating through emails, texts, and phone calls, Resource Management gives your team a single, structured workspace to request, schedule, and track assets and labor across all your jobs.

-💥 Resource Management is a premium product and requires a separate license.
-Contact your Account Manager for more information, or reach out to Customer Support at help@tenna.com or call 888.836.6269.
+💥Resource Management is a premium product and requires a separate license.
+Please contact your Account Manager for more information on premium product licenses or reach out to Customer Support at help@tenna.com or call 888.836.6269.

 How it Works